Francis Weston: Arrest

-Once arrested, Anne Boleyn was attended by four unsympathetic ladies, who had been instructed by the King's chief minister Thomas Cromwell to report on the Queen's actions.
-Anne told one of these ladies, Mrs. Coffin, that she had reprimanded Weston for flirting with Madge Shelton, who was betrothed to his fellow courtier Henry Norris.
+Once arrested, Anne Boleyn was attended by four ladies, who had been instructed by the King's chief minister Thomas Cromwell to report on the Queen's actions.
+Anne told one of these ladies, Mistress Coffin, that she had reprimanded Weston for flirting with Madge Shelton, who was betrothed to his fellow courtier Henry Norris.
 When Anne had wondered aloud to Weston why Norris had not yet married Madge, Weston replied, "[Norris] came more to her [Anne's] chamber for her than for Madge."
+Ironically Weston was not arrested until a day or two after Anne.
+The first indication that he was involved in this was in a letter from Sir William Kingston to Cromwell, giving the details of Anne’s conversations after her arrest.

 Execution

-Francis was executed at the age of twenty-five after being accused of committing adultery with Queen Anne Boleyn, treason and plotting to kill the king.
+Francis was executed at the age of twenty-five after being accused of committing adultery with Queen Anne Boleyn, treason, and plotting to kill the king.
+He denied the charges and protested his innocence, but without avail.
+In addition, the evidence supporting the accusations against him is dubious.
 His father is said to have offered all the family had in order to gain a pardon for his son.
-The evidence supporting the accusations is dubious.
-Although a myth has arisen in the last twenty years that the men were accused of "buggery" as well as treason, this is unlikely to be true.
-This myth has arisen solely due to the unsubstantiated theories of Retha Warnicke in her 1989 biography of Anne Boleyn.
-None of the men were charged with "buggery" with the Queen or with each other, and there were no extant claims of homosexual nor heterosexual misconduct relating to any of them.
+His family was backed by Lancelot de Carle, who wrote “no one dared plead for [Weston] except his mother, who, oppressed with grief, petitioned the King, and [Weston's] wife, who offered rents and goods for his deliverance”.

 Francis was beheaded on Tower Hill on 17 May 1536 along with his co-accused, George Boleyn, Viscount Rochford; William Brereton; Henry Norris and Mark Smeaton.